jackyzha0/jackyzha0.github.io/content/thoughts/Kademlia DHT.md

 	- If the structure of the network is correctly chosen, then global properties apply to the whole network
 	- Nested routing similar to [[thoughts/IP Address|IP]] routing
 	- Each machine has a lot of info about machines closest to it, less about machines far away from it

+## Security
+- It is very vulnerable to Sybil attacks, which can result in the modification or erasure of any data in the network.
+- It also uses no message encryption whatsoever